-UE - Students who arrive at school between 7:30 and 8:00 a.m. are to wait in the circle area and/or go to the cafeteria for breakfast as directed.
+- UE Students who arrive at school between 7:30 and 8:00 a.m. are to wait in the circle area and/or go to the cafeteria for breakfast as directed.
 Students will be directed as to whether there is a morning recess (weather dependent).
-Students will not be in the classroom area before 8:00 a.m. unless directly supervised by a teacher.

-JH - Students who arrive at school before 8:00 a.m. may be in the lower hallway, in the cafeteria for breakfast, or outside on the North side, by the cafeteria.
-Adult supervision will be provided at 7:45 a.m.
-The classroom teachers will be available at 7:45 a.m. for students to complete work provided they are not on duty.

-HS - Students who arrive at school before 8:00 a.m. may be in either the cafeteria for breakfast, in designated classrooms or outside in the common areas.
+Students will not be in the classroom area before 8:00 a.m. unless directly supervised by a teacher. - JH Students who arrive at school before 7:45 am must stay in the cafeteria for breakfast.
+Adult supervision will be provided at 7:45 a.m. in the JH building.
+The classroom teachers will be available at 7:45 a.m. for students to complete work provided they are not on duty. - HS Students who arrive at school before 8:00 a.m. may be in either the cafeteria for breakfast, in designated classrooms or outside in the common areas.
 They are not allowed in the library or unsupervised classrooms.
 Adult supervision will be provided starting at 7:30 a.m.